 Rail transport is not nearly as well developed in most parts of the country, but it is becoming a more common mode of public transit.
 Israel Railways is the national rail operator, but many of its operations are concentrated in the Tel Aviv area and along the Mediterranean coast.
 Several extensions of the existing lines are in the construction stages, including a high speed line that will connect Jerusalem and Tel Aviv.

 The Carmelit in Haifa has the distinction of being Israel’s only subway and the world’s smallest subway; it only runs about a mile and has only 6 stops.
+However, as of February 2017, service is suspended indefinitely due to damage from a fire that must be repaired.
 Israel’s first light rail system opened in Jerusalem on August 19, 2011 after many years of construction delays.
 Construction on the Tel Aviv light rail system, which will include several underground sections, began in 2015.